exaithrg/dotfiles/README.md

 Use `./ubuntu/setup_all.sh` (requires the stow tool) to configure the environment automatically.

+## `centos` Folder

+This folder stores my configuration files for *IC_EDA_ALL*

+You must have a **root** privilege to use these configurations, no internet connection is required.

+Use `./centos/setup_all.sh` to configure the environment automatically.

 ## `redhat` Folder

 This folder contains configuration files for *Red Hat Linux Server 6.9*.

 **No root privilege or internet connection is required.**

 Use `./redhat/setup_all.sh` to configure the environment automatically.

 ## `windows` Folder